joshp23/ttrss-to-wallabag-v2/README.md

 ### Installing the plugin:

-1. Download this repo and extract the wallabag_v2 folder into the plugins.local folder of your ttrss:
+1. Clone this repo or just grab the [latest release](https://github.com/joshp23/ttrss-to-wallabag-v2/releases/latest) and extract the wallabag_v2 folder into the plugins.local folder of your ttrss:

 2. Prepare your server